Universal-Variability-Language/tutorial-splc-2023/README.md

 1. *Optional:* If you want to use semantic analyses, please install Z3 first.
 See https://github.com/Universal-Variability-Language/uvl-lsp for instructions on how to build z3 on different operating systems.
 2. Install VSCode from https://code.visualstudio.com/ or using your favorite package manager.
 3. In VSCode, open the *extensions* tab and search for UVLS.
+3a.
+Alternatively, you can download the extension from https://marketplace.visualstudio.com/items?itemName=caradhras.uvls-code.
+Then install the extension via Extension Tab > ... >  Install from VSIX.
+The LSP will be downloaded automatically by the extension.
+3b.
+Arch-based Linux: Install code-marketplace (AUR) to enable extensions in VSCode
 4. Accept the automatic download for the LSP.
 5. You can now edit .uvl files with the editing support of UVLS.